-The following list provides some examples of topics on which faculty in Ecology and Evolutionary Biology at University of Tennessee, Knoxville, would be interested in recruiting graduate students for entry in August 2014.
-EEB Graduate program applicants are expected to make direct contact with potential research advisers prior to submitting an application.
-In general, only those applicants for whom at least one potential research adviser (thesis or dissertation) has been identified will be accepted.
+The following list provides some examples of topics on which faculty in Ecology and Evolutionary Biology at the University of Tennessee, Knoxville, would be interested in recruiting graduate students for entry in August 2023.

 - How can large-scale efforts to conserve biodiversity or ecosystem services, which are led by governments or international nonprofits, most effectively complement bottom-up conservation efforts led by local communities?

 - Conservation organizations often have a hierarchical management structure – how effectively do hierarchies allocate resources to support conservation of biodiversity and ecosystem services?

 - How will species range dynamics drive genetic divergence?
 How do feedbacks reinforce patterns of genetic divergence on the landscape?

 - Does contemporary evolution along the gradients of global change alter ecosystem function?